DamianoMiloncini/PriceFlow/README.md

 # Deliverable 1 - **Completed**
 Deliverable 1 requires us to complete an entire suite of feature tests using CodeCeption to write and execute these tests using Gherkin.

-Additionally, a completed ERD must be completed to present our database.
+Additionally, a completed ERD is required to present the full structure of the database.

 ## Feature Suite
-- **Status:** Feature suite has been completed!.
+- **Status:** Feature suite has been completed!

 ## ERD
 - **Status:** ERD has been completed!